The-Shortman/Planets-And-Portals-2/README.md

-# Typewryttr
+# Planets and Portals 2 (formerly Typewryttr)

-An in-dev modpack for Minecraft Fabric 1.18.2
+An deprecated incomplete modpack for Minecraft Fabric 1.18.2